 - Type the username and password for Site Administrator.

-You created this account when you created the deployment.
-Use the same username and password.
+You created this account when you created your deployment.
+Use the same user name and password.

 - Type the username and password for ArcGIS Service Account.

-You created this account when you created the deployment.
+You created this account when you created your deployment.
 Use the same username and password.